Gissio/radpro/docs/install-fs600-fs1000.md

 * Close the device.
 * To enable USB data logging under Windows, install the [CH340 driver](https://www.catalog.update.microsoft.com/Search.aspx?q=USB%5CVID_1A86%26PID_7523).

+## Step 6: Configure your device

+Last, start your device and go to Rad Pro's settings, select "Geiger tube", select "HV Profile" and choose an appropriate HV profile: "Energy-saving" is ideal for measuring background levels of radiation, while "Optimized" consumes more power but allows measuring higher radiation levels; "Factory default" is the profile from the original firmware and consumes considerably more power.

-## Step 6: Show your support
+## Step 7: Show your support

 If you like Rad Pro, show your support by starring the project on GitHub.

 ## Hardware-specific notes

-On the Bosean FS-600, the keys are mapped as follows:
+On the FS-600, the keys are mapped as follows:

   * Power on/off: long press of the ok/power key.
   * Go up/down: the up and down keys.